olivercasper/Block-Design-ANCOVA-Analysis-Computer-Vision/README.md

-# Block-Design-ANCOVA-Analysis-Computer-Vision
+# RBD Culture Growth Computer Vision
-Project files for randomized block design analysis with ANCOVA.
+Randomized block design analysis of computer vision results with ANCOVA using OpenCV2 for Python and R.